AcmeCat/AcmeCat/README.md

 My name is Rory and I am a Software Engineer 😃

-I've been an avid programmer for more than a decade, have formalised my knowledge with a [Bachelor of Information Technology](https://github.com/AcmeCat/documents/blob/main/Testamur.pdf) and am currently upskilling in advanced iOS architecture.
+I've been an avid programmer for more than a decade, have formalised my knowledge with a [Bachelor of Information Technology](https://github.com/AcmeCat/documents/blob/main/Testamur.pdf) and am currently upskilling in [advanced iOS architecture](https://academy.essentialdeveloper.com/achievements/6f8fc680-81dc-4ab2-85c9-4b4dda26a7c0).

-I have previously worked professionally as a full stack web developer.
+I have worked professionally as a full stack web developer.
 I have published 2 Apps to the iOS App Store.
 I am an advocate for TDD and SOLID principles.